 contributed by Stephanie of Sofia Adventures

-While Plovdiv in central Bulgaria is an Eastern European city, it does’t feel like it.
+While Plovdiv in central Bulgaria is an Eastern European city, it doesn’t feel like it.
 It’s a beautiful, classic town full of ancient Roman architecture, gorgeous Bulgarian Revival houses, and modern street art.
 If you’re looking for Red Tourism, head elsewhere, because this is Bulgaria’s elegant cultural center.
-In fact, it’s been named as the European Capital of Culture for 2019, highlighting it’s place as one of the oldest cities in Europe.
+In fact, it’s been named as the European Capital of Culture for 2019, highlighting its place as one of the oldest cities in Europe.

 Budva, Montenegro